kalmhq/docs/versioned_docs/version-v0.1.0-alpha.4/guide-logs.md

 After deployment is complete, click the _Log Icon_:

+## View log

 ![log button example](assets/log-button-example.png)

 <br />
 You should see the Log View:
 ![log view](assets/log-view.png)

+## Logging system

+You may ask, can I only view my program logs one by one container?
+What if I want to view aggregated logs for a specific time period?

+Don't worry, see if [Logging System](./guide-logging-for-kalm.md) meets your needs.